mzattera/predictive-powers/README.md

  ### Knowledge Base

- A knowledge base is a vector database storing text embedding; a number of arbitrary data (in the form of a map) can be attached to each embedding.
+ A knowledge base is a vector database storing text embeddings; any number of properties (in the form of a `Map`) can be attached to each embedding.

- The knowledge base provides methods to search text, based on embedding similarity or other filt3ring criteria.
+ The knowledge base provides methods to search text, based on embedding similarity or other filtering criteria.
 Each knowledge base can be partitioned into domains, which can be searched separately, to improve performance.

  ### Thread Safety